-Warning
+Academic Warning

-If a student fails to meet the cumulative 90% attendance or 70% grade average for any evaluation period, or both, he or she will be placed on warning for the next evaluation period.
+If a student fails to meet the cumulative 90% attendance or 70% (2.0 GPA) grade average for any evaluation period (end of every module), or both, he or she will be placed on warning for the next evaluation period.

-Failure to achieve an 90% attendance or a 70% grade average, or both, at the end of the warning period will result in the administrative withdrawal of the student.
+Failure to achieve an 90% attendance or a 70% grade average, or both, at the end of the probation period will result in the administrative suspension of the student.